ZuzannaNogala/WeibullTestComparison/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+A Polish version of README is down bellow.

 \[ENG\]

 The repository contains R code used in my bachelor’s thesis, which